netscaler/netscaler-k8s-ingress-controller/deployment/baremetal/README.md

        <summary>NS_APPS_NAME_PREFIX</summary>

-       Citrix Ingress Controller will use the provided prefix to form the application entity name at Citrix ADC.
+       Citrix Ingress Controller uses the provided prefix to form the application entity name in Citrix ADC.
+This is useful in the cases where Citrix ADC load balances applications from different cluster.
+Prefix allows to segregate the  Kubernetes cluster configuration.

-       This is useful in the case, one Citrix ADC, load balancing applications from different cluster.
-Prefix allows to segregate the  kubernetes cluster configuration.
-Default value take as k8s_.
+       By default, the Citrix ingress controller adds "**k8s**" as prefix to the Citrix ADC entities such as, content switching (CS) virtual server, load balancing (LB) virtual server and so on.
+You can now customize the prefix using the `NS_APPS_NAME_PREFIX` environment variable in the Citrix ingress controller deployment YAML file.
+You can use alphanumberic charaters for the prefix and the prefix length should not exceed 8 characters.
        **Usage:**

        ```